-- Policy 3.3.4.1 The future realignment of Township Road 250 shall be accommodated within the Plan area as generally illustrated on Figure 8: Transportation. - Policy 3.3.4.2 The landowner shall enter into a 'Future Road Acquisition Agreement' to establish a process and procedure for the County to provide appropriate compensation to the landowner for road ROW dedication and the registration of a road ROW plan to accommodate the realignment of Township Road 250. - Policy 3.3.4.3 The County shall establish a financial strategy to implement the land purchase requirements and construction costs necessary to faciliatate the realignment of Township Road 250.
+- Policy 3.3.4.1 The future realignment of Township Road 250 shall be accommodated within the Plan area as generally illustrated on Figure 8: Transportation. - Policy 3.3.4.2 The landowner shall enter into a 'Future Road Acquisition Agreement' to establish a process and procedure for the County to provide appropriate compensation to the landowner for road ROW dedication and the registration of a road ROW plan to accommodate the realignment of Township Road 250. - Policy 3.3.4.3 The County shall establish a financial strategy to implement the land purchase requirementsand construction costs necessary to facilitate the realignment of Township Road 250.
+A Road Aquisition Agreement and construction agreement is anticipated at the subdivision stage to accommodate the realignment and construction of Township Road 250.